 Can a retailer sell the small bottles of liquor that are made of chocolate?

 Where are temporary permits allowed?

 Temporary permits are allowed only in wet counties with the following requirements:

-- the location cannot be on licensed premise;
+- The location cannot be on the licensed premise of another licensee.

-- the location must be one where liquor can be legally consumed; and
+- The location must be one where liquor can be legally consumed.

-- the permit holder must have control over property.
+- The permit holder must have control over property; and,

 That would be the discretion of the city or county.
 If the city or county would ask for the opinion of the Alcoholic Beverage Control Division, our answer would be "Yes" with documented inventory.
 This is the same requirement we have of our licensees.

-NOTE: Contact your city or county, or city or county attorney for interpretation of the city or county's ordinance or resolution addressing this subject.
-It you have a complaint, then contact your local law enforcement agency, i.e. Police Department or Sheriff's Department.
+NOTE: Contact your city or county, or city or county attorney for interpretation of the local ordinance or resolution addressing this subject.
+It you have a complaint, contact your local law enforcement agency such as your police or sheriff’s department.